netdata/netdata/libnetdata/log/log2journal.md

    KEY1=VALUE1 # << start of the second log line
    KEY2=VALUE2
     ```
-3. `sed` is an optional step and is an example.
-Any kind of processing can be applied at this stage, in case we want to alter the fields in some way.
-For example, we may want to set the PRIORITY field of systemd-journal to make Netdata dashboards and `journalctl` color the internal server errors.
-Or we may want to anonymize the logs, to remove sensitive information from them.
-Or even we may want to remove the variable parts of the requests, to make them uniform.
-We will see below how such processing can be done.
-4. `systemd-cat-native` is a Netdata program.
+3. `systemd-cat-native` is a Netdata program.
 I can send the logs to a local `systemd-journald` (journal namespaces supported), or to a remote `systemd-journal-remote`.

 ## Real-life example